Community-based Language Support

 The Community-based Localization for YouTrack & Hub project gives us the opportunity to make YouTrack available in languages that aren't officially supported in the product itself.
 Several languages with partial translations are available as language options in YouTrack.
 These languages can be applied at the global level or as a per-user preference.

-The project also supports translations for Traditional Chinese and Italian.
+The project also supports translations for other languages, including Traditional Chinese and Italian.
 When the community has suggested translations for a significant portion of the project files, we will arrange for proofreaders to review these suggestions.
 Once the suggested translations have been approved, we can make these languages available inside YouTrack as well.

 Translating the YouTrack UI